Dedicated to Sharing the Lessons of History

 Friends of Manzanar P.O.
 Box 357 Independence, CA 93526 website design by Hapa Consulting Services - Los Angeles

-Friends of Manzanar is saddened by the passing of our co-founder Lillian Kawasaki, who succumbed to cancer on July 18 -- taken from us too soon.
+Friends of Manzanar is saddened by the passing of our co-founder Lillian Kawasaki, who succumbed to cancer July 18, 2013 -- taken from us too soon.

 Her leadership and passion helped support early efforts to preserve and share the story of the Japanese American wartime experience, particularly at Manzanar National Historic Site.